 Massachusetts Hunting & Fishing

-As always, I must acknowledge that what we do would not be possible without the strong support of hunters, anglers, and trappers.
-Although we manage wildlife for the benefit and enjoyment of all citizens of the Commonwealth, the sportsmen and women are the financial backbone of MassWildlife.
-Your willingness to step up in supporting everything from land acquisition to the conservation of rare and endangered species demonstrates the broad view of the interconnectedness and importance of all wildlife… Thank you!
+During the coming year, we will continue to expand the MassWildlife family and, as always, we recognize that what we do would not be possible without the strong support of you, the sporting community.
+Although we manage wildlife for the benefit and enjoyment of all citizens of the Commonwealth, you are the financial backbone of the agency through your purchase of hunting, fishing and trapping licenses.
+Your willingness to step up to support land acquisition and the Heritage Program demonstrated the broad view of the interconnectedness and importance of all wildlife… thank you!